lighterowl/transgui/README.md

 Due to issues with fpc 3.2.2 mentioned below, it is recommended to build transgui with a development version of the Free Pascal compiler.
 The `build_` scripts include necessary code that downloads and compiles the development version from source.

+Also, due to the fix for [one issue](https://github.com/xavery/transgui/issues/25), there was a need to introduce a change to Lazarus code.
+This version of transgui thus now uses [my own fork of Lazarus](https://gitlab.com/dkk089/lazarus).
+If you don't want to use it, just remove the offending line when compiling with upstream Lazarus - stuff will still work.

+You're encouraged to read the [wiki](https://github.com/xavery/transgui/wiki) if you're looking into making changes yourself.

 # Changes made

 This list applies to the first release of this fork : please look into release notes for individual releases in order to see what else changed since then.